Rhinoplasty – Cosmetic & Reconstructive

 After Your Rhinoplasty

 Expect to have a stuffy nose for about one week after rhinoplasty due to swelling inside the nose.
 This will be the most uncomfortable side effect.
 A degree of swelling and bruising around your eyes can be present for up to 14 days.
 Although you should see a dramatic improvement soon after surgery, residual swelling persists for several weeks to months.
 As the swelling subsides, your nose will continue to improve in appearance.
 The final results can take up to one year.
+Additional bruising prevention and treatment tips can be found here.

 A few special precautions are required during your recovery.
 Bending, lifting and straining can prolong swelling, so it is best to avoid this after rhinoplasty.
 Running, cycling, or aerobic activity should also be avoided for two to three weeks.
 Contact sports, diving or any impact to your nose should be avoided for six weeks, since it takes that long for the bones to fully stabilize.
 You may drive when the swelling subsides enough not to interfere with vision, and you may fly one week after nose surgery.